 Nor will it get rid of the smell of B.O. when you have a bunch of sweaty mates sitting around watching the footy!

-He’ll look after you with the perfect air con for your man cave; one that will do the job of keeping you incredibly cool – or amazingly warm if you opt for reverse cycle A/C – without your electricity bill going through the roof.
+He’s an expert at Home Air Conditioning, so he’ll look after you with the perfect air con for your man cave.
+One that will do the job of keeping you incredibly cool – or amazingly warm if you opt for reverse cycle A/C – without your electricity bill going through the roof.

-What is the right size air con for a man cave?
+What is the right size unit for man cave air conditioning?

 - insulating the shed ceiling (and walls if possible, especially if building a new man cave)